 You don’t have to count calories on this diet, but you do have to track your “net carbs,” a drawback according to some.
 The official website defines net carbs as a food’s total carbohydrates minus its fiber content and sugar alcohol (if any).
 The theory is that the resulting number reflects the grams of carbohydrate that significantly affect your blood sugar level.

-“Foods that are low in net carbs such as nutrient-dense vegetables and fruits don’t have a significant impact on blood sugar and therefore are less likely to interfere with weight loss.”
-To calculate net carbs you are instructed to use the information provided on a food nutrition label or the Atkins Carb Counter.
+“Foods that are low in net carbs, such as nutrient-dense vegetables and fruits, don’t have a significant impact on blood sugar and therefore are less likely to interfere with weight loss.”
+To calculate net carbs, you are instructed to use the information provided on a food nutrition label or the Atkins Carb Counter.

-How it works
+How the Atkins Diet works

 There are two plans: The Atkins 20 is the original diet and limits you to 20 grams of net carbs in phase 1.
 The Atkins 40 allows 40 grams of net carbs right off the bat.

 - The first, known as the induction phase, lasts a minimum of two weeks but can vary depending on how much and how fast you want to lose.
 It’s designed to jumpstart weight loss and shift your body from burning mostly carbs to burning mostly fat.
 You’ll stay in this phase until you’re 15 pounds from your goal weight.

-In phase 2 you’ll start to add carbs back.
+- In phase 2, you’ll start to add carbs back.
 One of the goals of the diet is to figure out your “personal carb balance,” the maximum grams of net carbs you can consume while continuing to lose weight, keep your appetite under control, and maintain your energy.
 You’ll actively work on figuring this out in phase 2, which lasts until you’re 10 pounds from your goal weight.

-The Atkins 40 starts with 40 grams net carbs per day and stays there until you are 10 pounds from your goal weight, at which time you start adding 10 grams of net carbs as long as you continue to lose weight.
+The Atkins 40 starts with 40 grams of net carbs per day and stays there until you are 10 pounds from your goal weight, at which time you start adding 10 grams of net carbs as long as you continue to lose weight.

-Although low-carb diets typically result in faster short-term weight loss, some studies have shown that at one year, low-carb diets are no more effective than low-calorie, low-fat diets.
-A recent review did show a slight long-term benefit of high-protein diets, but only when individuals continued to eat as prescribed by the diet.
+Although low-carb diets typically result in faster short-term weight loss, some studies have shown that, at one year, low-carb diets are no more effective than low-calorie, low-fat diets.
+One review did show a slight long-term benefit of high-protein diets but only when individuals continued to eat as the diet prescribes.

 The mechanism for how low-carb diets work is also not well understood.
 Some think that severely restricting carbs naturally leads to consuming fewer calories.
-In addition, eating more protein, and on the Atkins diet, more fat, results in greater satiety — you feel full longer so you’re less likely to “cheat.”
+In addition, eating more protein — and on the Atkins Diet, more fat — results in greater satiety.
+You feel full longer so you’re less likely to cheat.

 If you have a lot of weight to lose, it’s a good idea to talk to your doctor about the best approach for your specific needs.
 Some research has shown that conditions have improved in people with diabetes and high cholesterol on a low-carb diet, but more long-term research is needed.

 If you decide to give Atkins a try, make sure you’re getting the recommended amount of physical activity to maintain your overall health and ward off disease.

 Janet O’Dell, RN